Pyramid Electric Co.

 By Scott Reid | 19 January 2004

-But even the most dedicated fans of his work from the past few years will not find it easy to make their way through this record, so painfully heart-on-sleeve and sparse (some might translate that into "boring," but it’s their loss) that only those whole could wrap their hearts and minds around Ghost Tropic and _Axxcess and Ace _will feel initially comfortable in its confines.
-Although there isn’t a lot accompanying Molina and his guitar (hardly anything, really, besides perhaps the piano that drives "Red Comet Dust," footsteps or a sporadic calm of feedback here and there), it nevertheless demands your attention and fills every inch of its sonic space with the sound of a man sincerely and cathartically running you through just over forty minutes of poetic fear, devastation, loss and regret.
-Molina means business and he doesn’t need anything besides the essentials to share it with those willing, or able, to listen in.
+But even the most dedicated fans of his work from the past few years will not find it easy to make their way through this record, so painfully heart-on-sleeve and sparse (some might translate that into "boring," but it’s their loss) that only those whole could wrap their hearts and minds around Ghost Tropic and Axxcess and Ace will feel initially comfortable in its confines.
+Although there isn’t a lot accompanying Molina and his guitar (hardly anything, really, besides perhaps the piano that drives "Red Comet Dust," footsteps or a sporadic calm of feedback here and there), it nevertheless demands your attention and fills every inch of its sonic space with just over forty cathartic minutes of poetic fear, devastation, loss, and regret.

-Pyramid _takes the ruthless dissection of humanity that few records have the courage to explore without reservation or sympathy and makes it a purely subjective, judgmental venture.
-Molina isn’t only observing, he’s relating and regretting, mentally unfolding and sharing its darkest of recesses.
-Like a stripped _Astral Weeks (admittedly without the songwriting flair that makes that record one of my favorites of all-time), it resumes Molina’s ruminations of hopelessness and defeated optimism that filled Magnolia Electric Co. and explores it in painfully sharp detail.
+On Pyramid, Molina isn’t only observing, he’s relating and regretting, mentally unfolding and sharing its darkest of recesses.
+Like an even more stripped Astral Weeks, it resumes Molina’s ruminations of hopelessness and defeated optimism that filled Magnolia Electric Co. and explores it in painfully sharp detail.

 "Honey Watch Your Ass" is a sardonic jab at love, something which surfaces throughout most of the record in lyrical bursts; “hey sucker are you lonely,” which jumps out of "Division St. Girl" like a figure in the dark or sudden pang of self-disgust, would stick out on nearly any other album, but here it becomes a single piece of the larger, reccurent themes.
 "Spectral Alphabet," the shortest and by far the "catchiest" of the bunch, continues with lyrical bookends of confusion and regret; "emptiness and blue beside the city moon," he begins, only to conclude with a pessimistic disconnection to the physical world; "the empty streets hardly remember you/ the rest of us do/ a promise inscribed by death in a spectral alphabet/ the words look foreign and forgotten by the world again/ what it says, could that have kept us out of fiery hands"